-For a bus to stop you should make a clear sign to the driver by raising your hand when the bus is approaching, make yourself visible, however, remain on the side walk while doing so.
-Buses in Malta are not necessarily stopping on all the bus stops, so remember that even if on the timetable there are many bus stops, in reality they make less.
+For a bus to stop you should make a clear sign to the driver by raising your hand when the bus is approaching, make yourself visible, however, remain on the sidewalk while doing so.
+Buses in Malta are not necessarily stopping on all the bus stops, so remember that even if on the timetable there are many bus stops, in reality, they make less.
 When approaching your bus stop, ring the bell to avoid missing your stop.

 All the mentioned above buses have Cirkewwa as their last stop and this is where you have to get out.
 Once you are here, you only have 2 options, going to Gozo or Comino.
 To find the departure point for Comino, once you’re off the bus, cross the Gozo Ferry boarding road and look for a sign “Comino Blue Lagoon” you should find a small stall with a kiosk selling food and drinks next to it.
 It is right by the sea and it is from here that the Ferries are departing for the Blue Lagoon.

 The ferry works regularly every day between March and November.
 The trip lasts 25 minutes on the outbound and 35 minutes at the return.
-The difference is because on the way back from Comino, the boat takes you on a little tour to see the Comino caves.
+The difference is because, on the way back from Comino, the boat takes you on a little tour to see the Comino caves.
 A return ticket €13 in winter and €10 in summer.
-Kids under 10 have 50% discount.
+Kids under 10 have a 50% discount.
 Groups over 10 people can benefit from a discount.
-Online bookings allow 10% discount, and you can book online here.
+Online bookings allow a 10% discount, and you can book online here.

-First departure are at 9.00 o’clock and last one at 15.30 o’clock.
+The first departures are at 9.00 o’clock and last one at 15.30 o’clock.
 The frequency is every 30 minutes in summer and every 60 minutes on the remaining months.